Gladstone Branch

-The Gladstone Branch (also known as the Gladstone Line) is a commuter rail line operated by NJ Transit from Gladstone station, in the U.S. state of New Jersey, to either Hoboken Terminal or New York Penn Station.
-It is one of two branches of the Morris & Essex Lines.
+The Gladstone Branch (also known as the Gladstone Line) is a commuter rail line operated by NJ Transit in the U.S. state of New Jersey, one of two branches of the Morris & Essex Lines.
+Gladstone Line trains operate between Gladstone station and either Hoboken Terminal or New York Penn Station.

+The Gladstone Branch itself runs from Gladstone to a junction with the Morris & Essex at Summit.
+It is single-tracked with passing sidings at Murray Hill, Stirling, Bernardsville and west of Far Hills.

-The Gladstone Branch junctions with the Morristown Line at Summit.
-East of Newark Broad Street station, trains may either continue to Hoboken Terminal, where PATH trains or NY Waterway ferries allow connection to New York, or use the Kearny Connection to diverge to New York Penn Station; two peak-hour trains from Gladstone offer direct trips to/from New York Penn Station.
+At Summit, the Gladstone Branch joins with the Morristown Line.
+East of Newark Broad Street station, Gladstone Line trains may either continue to Hoboken Terminal, where PATH trains or NY Waterway ferries allow connection to New York, or use the Kearny Connection to diverge to New York Penn Station; two peak-hour trains from Gladstone offer direct trips to/from New York Penn Station.

 On weekdays during rush hours, the line operates in two zones: all stops from Hoboken to Summit; or express from Hoboken to Short Hills (one station east of Summit), and then local to Gladstone.
 All weekend and off-peak service is local across the entire line.